 United States Diplomacy: From Its Beginnings to Today

-The exhibit is intended to capture the important role that diplomacy has played across American history.
+Created with support from the Una Chapman Cox Foundation, this exhibit highlights the important role that diplomacy has played across American history.
 It begins with the Revolutionary War, when Benjamin Franklin – America’s first diplomat – was dispatched to Paris to secure the French military assistance that proved critical to winning our independence.
-It takes you through how diplomats protected our young republic and then helped expand both our borders and our global trade.
+It takes visitors through how diplomats protected our young republic and then helped expand both our borders and our global trade.

 In the 20th century, it captures diplomats’ role in navigating two World Wars and in building an international system that helped us win the Cold War.
 It concludes with diplomats confronting 21st century challenges such as transnational terrorism, technology advances, climate change, environmental degradation and global health/pandemics.